Marc McLaughlin: Boston Bruins

 After the conclusion of his senior year, McLaughlin signed a two-year entry-level contract with the Boston Bruins on March 15, 2022.
 He made his NHL debut for the Bruins on March 31, 2022, scoring his first career goal in an 8–1 victory over the New Jersey Devils.

 Heading into his first full professional season, McLaughlin impressed in NHL camp, according to many.
 However, despite this, he was assigned to the Bruins AHL affiliate, the Providence Bruins.
 Due to injuries to the NHL squad, McLaughlin was called up on January 23, 2023.
 He was later reassigned on January 30.

 McLaughlin signed a one-year, two-way extension worth $775,000 with the Bruins on July 11, 2023.

 To start 2023–24, McLaughlin again started the season with Providence.
 McLaughlin would be called up to the NHL team on an emergency basis on March 1, 2024.
 He would mainly serve as a healthy scratch during his brief time with Boston.
 However, in his lone game with the NHL squad, he would score the only goal in a 5-1 loss against the New York Islanders.
 He would be reassigned to Providence on March 8.

 New Jersey Devils

 On March 7, 2025, McLaughlin was traded to the New Jersey Devils in exchange for Daniil Misyul.
+McLaughlin would spend the most of the remainder of the season with the Devils AHL affiliate, the Utica Comets, scoring six assists in 16 games.
+He made a short appearance for the Devils at the end of the season, playing two games and managing an assist against his former team, the Boston Bruins.

+McLaughlin was sidelined for most of the 2025–26 season with an upper-body injury.
+He made his season debut with the Comets on February 15, 2026, scoring a goal and two assists in a triumphant return against the Rochester Americans.
+McLaughlin would score a goal in each of his first three games back from the injury.
+Again, he would spend most of the remainder of the season in Utica, with a short stint with the Devils at the end of the season, where he went scoreless in seven games.
+In 23 games with the Comets, he scored six goals and eight assists for 14 points.

+On July 2, 2026, McLaughlin re-signed with the Devils on a one-year, two-way contract worth $850,000 USD.